-Many see video games purely as a form of entertainment, but they can also be educational.
-Not only can they teach us to open our eyes and see new aspects to the world such as different ways of living and other cultures; they can help us learn employable skills that can be used in our day-to-day lives.
+Many see video games as a form of entertainment, but they can also be educational.
+Not only do they teach us to open our eyes and see new aspects to the world such as different ways of living; they can help us learn employable skills that can be used in our day-to-day lives.

 Most of my career so far has been in an IT role where I’ve looked after best-practice and policy, so a move in July to a new job where I’m required to write code has been a little daunting.
 Although it’s fun there’s so much I need to learn – but I don’t need to worry because games may have the answers.
 A number of releases make use of mechanics that help teach various programming mechanics, so I’m adding the following onto my study-list.
 Bring on the revision.

 Although this title doesn’t teach any programming skills directly, what it does do is teach players how type faster – and that’s invaluable for getting the code out of your head and onto the screen as quickly as possible.
 Rather than blasting away at zombies with a gun using a controller, in Typing of the Dead: Overkill

 you instead use your keyboard to enter words and fire shots.
 Modern Dream’s

 release is my guilty pleasure

 : I really shouldn’t like it for several reasons, but somehow it manages to suck me in every time.